The Hustle might look ridiculous at the surface, given the lead performance; but, the whole story somehow loses the message for its aimless ambition

 In this gender-swapped remake of Frank Oz’s buddy-con comedy, Dirty Little Scoundrels (which was also a remake of the older version, Bedtime Stories), two women are competing yet also teaming up to deceit older men into actually grant them what they desire.
 With Anne Hathaway (partnered up with Rebel Wilson, the movie has the potential to, at least, remind us why this remake, especially the gender-swap element, is necessary.
 And yet, the whole scheme is simply insensitive and problematic, even when the movie manages to have its fun moments.

-Josephine (Hathaway) and Penny (Wilson) are two con-artists of completely different scopes, different M.Os, and different characteristics.
-Josephine works with bigger fishes usually for bigger size of gold-digging business; she will roam from casinos to the rich men’s lair only to act foolish before trapping the men into giving up their belongings.
-Meanwhile, Penny is more of a speakeasy-level grifter who will cheat on some pity men with a series of lies involving human-trafficking issue.
+Josephine (Hathaway, The Devil Wears Prada, Interstellar) and Penny (Wilson, Pitch Perfect series, Isn’t It Romantic?) are two con-artists of completely different scopes, different M.Os, and different characteristics.
+Josephine works with bigger fishes usually for a bigger size of gold-digging business; she will roam from casinos to the rich men’s lair only to act foolishly before trapping the men into giving up their belongings.
+Meanwhile, Penny is more of a speakeasy-level grifter who will cheat on some pity men with a series of lies involving human-trafficking issues.
 Both con artists encounter each other on a train to a seaside French Riviera town, where they meet a young tech billionaire who will change their competition once and forever.

 It’s pretty ambitious indeed; however, there’s nothing convincing about the movie—not the story, not the cons, not the motifs—but Hathaway and Wilson’s electric chemistry.
 The Hustle might look ridiculous at the surface, given the lead performance; but, the whole story somehow loses the message for its aimless ambition.
 It only works if you’re looking for a dumb, summer escapism.